Welcome to the Chairperson's Toolkit Help Section!

 Fair History will be updated in the Toolkit after we receive your final Fair payment.
 If you accepted your Certificate of Agreement in the Toolkit, or if you completed your Financial Form in the Toolkit, they will display as well.

 The Balance tab will show you if you have any unredeemed Scholastic Dollars.
-You will see the Profit Balance, which never expires, and the Balance for Rewards and Bonuses, both of which have an expiration date.
+You will see the Profit Balance, which never expires, and the Balance for Rewards, which have an expiration date.
 When you redeem Scholastic Dollars, any expiring credits will be redeemed before profit credits.

 See the Profit Options for more information about how profit is earned.